Silken Tofu or White Bean Scalloped Potatoes

 - Fine fresh breadcrumbs or wheat germ for topping, optional

 - Paprika for garnish

-Heat the oil or Earth Balance in a medium skillet.
+- Heat the oil or vegan buttery spread in a medium skillet.
 Add the onions and sauté over medium heat until soft and golden.

 - Combine the tofu or beans, half of the onions, and the rice milk in a food processor until very smooth.
 Set the remaining onions aside.